This exhibition is now closed.

 Undertaken as part of the 180th Anniversary of the Myall Creek Massacre, and facilitated by Wathaurung artist Carol McGregor, the Myall Creek Gathering Cloak embeds the stories of the local community and the National Committee of the Friends of Myall Creek including its Aboriginal and non-Aboriginal members.

-Hear from participants who worked on the Myall Creek Gathering Cloak, which is currently on view at the National Art School as part of the Biennale of Sydney, presented in partnership with Artspace.
+Hear from participants who worked on the Myall Creek Gathering Cloak, which was on view at the National Art School as part of the Biennale of Sydney, presented in partnership with Artspace.